exoplatform/exo-documentation/docs/Manage-Space.rst

 .. _space-templates:

-4. Space templates pulldown will presents all predefined templates that the space creator can use.
+4. A pulldown lists all predefined templates that the space creator can use.
 A description of each template is displayed below the selectors.

 .. note:: Each template defines its default visibility, registration criteria and list of applications.